 It's no wonder the holidays are so magical and exciting and busy and fun!
 There is so much to do and enjoy and it's here before we know it!
 Here are some more ideas for you to incorporate into your Christmas.

 Learn about the ancestors of Jesus.
-Each day tag up an ornament on a tree and read the scripture passage that goes along with it.
+We enjoy reading from a kid bible with each ornament as well.
+Each day, we hang an ornament on a tree and read the scripture passage that goes along with it.

 A place I love to look for volunteer opportunities is the United Way.
 They usually have a holiday wish list that you can find a way to help out this Christmas season.